gbdev/pandocs/content/Reducing_Power_Consumption.md

-The following programming techniques can be used to reduce the power consumption of the GameBoy hardware and extend the life of the batteries.
+The following programming techniques can be used to reduce the power consumption of the Game Boy hardware and extend the life of the batteries.

 Using the HALT Instruction